Drakkar-Software/OctoBot-Tentacles/Trading/Exchange/coinex/resources/coinex.md

-coinex is a basic SpotExchange adaptation for coinex exchange.
+coinex is a basic RestExchange adaptation for coinex exchange.